University of Nebraska-Lincoln

-Karen Kassebaum is a native of Chicago, Illinois.
-She is a professional educator and trainer in the field of diversity, inclusion, mentoring, and student-athlete college transition success.
+Karen Kassebaum is a native of Chicago, Ill.
+She is a professional educator and trainer in the field of diversity, inclusion, mentoring and student-athlete college transition success.

-Kassebaum earned an undergraduate degree in Elementary Education, a master's degree in Curriculum & Instruction with a minor in Educational Psychology, and a Ph.D. in Educational Administration with a focus on diversity recruitment and (student) leadership development.
-Her dissertation topic looked at diversity recruitment at predominately white institutions, and her graduate internship consisted of her creating and currently supervising a student-athlete transitional peer mentoring program made up of 156+ Husker Track and Field/Cross Country student athletes from across the country known as Athlete2Athlete (A2A).
+Kassebaum earned an undergraduate degree in elementary education, a master's degree in curriculum and instruction with a minor in educational psychology and a doctorate in educational administration with a focus on diversity recruitment and student leadership development.
+Her dissertation topic looked at diversity recruitment at predominately white institutions, and her graduate internship consisted of her creating and currently supervising a student-athlete transitional peer mentoring program made up of 156+ Husker Track and Field/Cross Country student athletes from across the country known as Athlete2Athlete.

 Ph.D. in Educational Administration, University of Nebraska-Lincoln, 2014

 M.A. in Curriculum and Instruction/ Educational Psychology, University of Nebraska-Lincoln, 1999

 B.A. in Elementary Education K-8, Doane University, 1996